Added an MBA to Your Resume? Now What?

 You’ve earned your graduate degree, and your career is going well.
 But now what?

 So, how do you continue to quench your thirst to learn, fuel your career and balance your life?
-You could start reading books, articles, and case studies again, watching videos, perhaps attend a few conferences.
-Or, maybe go back for more education; or start teaching or guest lecturing.
+You could start reading books, articles and case studies again, watching videos, perhaps attend a few conferences.
+Or, maybe go back for more education, start teaching or guest lecturing.

 You need an executive mentor and business peer advisory group.
-You need Executive Agenda.
+You need Executive Agenda (EA).

-EA’s executive mentor will work one-on-one with you to help you discover the issues standing in your way, and the opportunities to career growth and then help you shape your career and balance your life.
-Next, your executive mentor/coach will assist you in taking the issue to a group of peers who know and care about you who can share multiple points of view, to help you decide what the next step is – and then, allow you to bring it back to the group after implementation for all to learn.
-Your professional peer-group can act as your board of directors to guide your decisions and help you learn.
-With your board can share experiences, successful and otherwise – real-life case studies to learn from and develop innovative solutions to real-world opportunities and challenges- in real-time.
+EA’s executive mentor will work one-on-one with you to help you discover the issues standing in your way and the opportunities to career growth and then help you shape your career and balance your life.
+Next, your executive mentor/coach will assist you in taking the issue to a group of peers who know and care about you, who can share multiple points of view to help you decide what the next step is – and then, allow you to bring it back to the group after implementation for all to learn.
+Your professional peer group can act as your personal board of advisors to guide your decisions and help you learn.
+With your “board” you can share experiences, successful and otherwise – real-life case studies to learn from and develop innovative solutions to real-world opportunities and challenges in real time.
 Your group members and your executive mentor can suggest additional reading or viewing material to allow you to dig deeper and explore more outside your firm or industry.

-Peer-advisory evolved out of the need for executives to not only learn, but to address the need to work with others for personal development in a non-competitive environment.
-One of the most famous “peer-advisories” was the “The Junto” of Benjamin Franklin in 1727, where “Franklin organized a group of friends to provide a structured form of mutual improvement.”
-And now since its inception in 1987, we have Executive Agenda whose business it is to provide the structure for peer-advisory, and I am proud to be one of the executive mentors.
+Peer advisory groups evolved out of the need for executives to not only learn, but to address the need to work with others for personal development in a non-competitive environment.
+One of the most famous “peer-advisory” groups was the “The Junto” of Benjamin Franklin in 1727, where “Franklin organized a group of friends to provide a structured form of mutual improvement.”
+And now since its inception in 1987, we have Executive Agenda whose business is to provide the structure for peer-advisory, and I am proud to be one of the executive mentors.

 About the Author

-Gene A. Wright is director of graduate management programs at the Milwaukee School of Engineering where he serves as a lecturer.
+Gene A. Wright is director of graduate management programs at the Milwaukee School of Engineering (MSOE) where he serves as a lecturer.
 His classes focus on engineering management, new product management, marketing and strategy.
-He leads EA 15 and also runs Wright Innovation, a consultancy dedicated to serving businesses at the intersection of business and technology for the purpose of innovation and growth.
+Gene has been an Executive Agenda Group Chair since 2018 and serves one EA group (EA 15).
+He also leads Wright Innovation, a consultancy dedicated to serving businesses at the intersection of business and technology for the purpose of innovation and growth.

 Share this article